 Customs Compliance Services The true value of customs compliance consultancy boils down to knowledge and effort – how much your consultants know…and how hard they're willing to work for you.
-By combining unparalleled expertise with a tireless commitment to each customer, Cole International is working hard to become the premier supplier on compliance side of the logistics landscape.
+By combining unparalleled expertise with a tireless commitment to each customer, Cole International is working hard to become the premier supplier on the compliance side of the logistics landscape.

 - Compliance Management -The environment surrounding trade activities has dramatically changed with the introduction of monetary penalties for non-compliance with customs regulations.
-Our consulting services group provides an array of compliance services including compliance reviews, systems reviews, HS databases, compliance seminars and training, profile management and customer specific consultation.
+Our consulting services group provides an array of compliance services including compliance reviews, systems reviews, HS databases, compliance seminars and training, profile management and customer-specific consultation.

 - Voluntary Disclosures - Voluntary/Prior disclosures are used by an importer/exporter to notify the CBSA or CBP of discrepancies inherent in their trans-border transactions.
 By utilizing a voluntary disclosure the importer can eliminate the potential penalties that would normally apply if the discrepancies were found during an audit.
 These disclosures may also be made on an anonymous basis until a decision has been rendered by the CBSA or CBP.
 Our service will include the review of discrepancies with the importer prior to disclosure, development of a plan of action, preparation and presentation of the actual or anonymous disclosure, review of the CBSA’s or CBP’s response and preparation/presentation of all appeals arising from the disclosure.

 The ARU is Cole’s answer to CBSA Audits.
-The ARU assists customers following notice from CBSA requesting information with regards to tariff, valuation, NAFTA investigations or during of a full compliance verification.
+The ARU assists customers following a notice from CBSA requesting information with regards to a tariff, valuation, NAFTA investigations or during a full compliance verification.
 ARU will liaison directly with customs officials and help prepare documentation in response to requests.
 ARU will draw upon their extensive knowledge of customs regulations and practices to resolve outstanding issues and to help customers avoid potential penalty assessments.

-Our team of industry professionals will help to interpret Customs letters, challenge decisions and ensure that you are represented by an experienced team that will act in your best interest to minimize exposure to penalties, monitor changing policies, both regionally and nationally, confirm and insure uniform application of any precedents set in various regions across the country, interpret both the interim and final audit reports to help identify and determine if any changes are required to your business practices and ensure that you are represented fairly when working with Customs officials.
+Our team of industry professionals will help to interpret Customs letters, challenge decisions and ensure that you are represented by an experienced team that will act in your best interest to minimize exposure to penalties, monitor changing policies, both regionally and nationally, confirm and ensure uniform application of any precedents set in various regions across the country, interpret both the interim and final audit reports to help identify and determine if any changes are required to your business practices and ensure that you are represented fairly when working with Customs officials.

 - Penalty Reduction Agreements (PRAs) - US and Canadian customs can allow companies to enter into PRA’s following the assessment of penalties relating to import compliance.
 We will assist the client by reviewing the penalties assessed, Provide advice on the best course of action and if required negotiate on the client’s behalf the terms of the PRA with either CBP or CBSA.